alexxjamess/mycrypt/README.md

 - __The landing page image__

-  - The Landing image will be a image of the development logo to help create and promote the brand.
+  - The landing page will contain a short tag line followed by two navigation buttons to take the user to the functional pages.
-  - This section will contain a button which states 'explore' to take users to the explore page.
-This will help give the feeling of exclusivity when entering the website.
+  - There will also we a widget at the top of the page and all pages, which is a scrolling current price list of cryptocurrencies which is from [CoinLib](https://coinlib.io/widgets?w_chart_coin_id=859&w_chart_pref_coin_id=1505&w_all_theme=Dark#w_chart).
+This has then been styled to match the scheme of the website.
-  - This section will contain an aniamtion of the logo zooming into to draw attention from the user and enhance the brand futher.
+  - Another widget has also been included on this page showing the corrunt price and trend information also from [CoinLib](https://coinlib.io/widgets?w_chart_coin_id=859&w_chart_pref_coin_id=1505&w_all_theme=Dark#w_chart)

 <img src="./assets/images/readme-images/landing-mycrypt.jpg" alt="MYCRPT Home Page">